matthewgdv/iotools/README.md

 The `Secrets` class
 --------------------
 * Serialize, then encrypt any python object and write it to a file and vice-versa.
 * Encryption key must be set before first use.
-It will be persisted to an appdir on the filesystem.
+It will be persisted to a json config file at an os-appropriate appdir.

 Installation